FAHAD-ai-sys/LAB2-AND-HACK2/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?
+The area is 0.000000 square units. no not correct.
 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?
+The area is 0.000000 square units. no data type used is not suitable.
 c) Fix the program by editing the `area.c` source code so that the program produces correct results.